pwyf/ati/2018/agencies/china-mofcom.md

 ---

 As in previous years, the Chinese Ministry of Commerce (China-MOFCOM) remains in the very poor category, coming last on this year's Index.
-China-MOFCOM scores on just one indicator – freedom of information legislation in the organisational planning and commitments category.
+China-MOFCOM does not publish to the IATI standard, thus no information is available in a comparable format.
+China-MOFCOM scores on just one indicator – freedom of information legislation within the organisational planning and commitments component.
 No comprehensive listing of all its projects is publicly available.
 China-MOFCOM did not respond to requests for feedback on the survey.